trolund/hygge-wasm/README.md

-# hyggec - the Didactic Compiler for Hygge
+# HyggeWasm - The Hygge to WebAssembly compiler

 This is the source code `hyggec`, the didactic compiler for the Hygge programming language.